June 19, 2017, Israel

 וְהָאִ֥ישׁ מֹשֶׁ֖ה עָנָ֣ו מְאֹ֑ד מִכֹּל֙ הָֽאָדָ֔ם אֲשֶׁ֖ר עַל־פְּנֵ֥י הָאֲדָמָֽה׃

 Being a leader is very very difficult.
-In Numbers chapter eleven Moshe is ready to give up, he has had enough of this people, always complaining, nothing is good enough, jealousy, challenges to his leadership, you can't please everyone.
+In Numbers chapter eleven, Moshe is ready to give up, he has had enough of this people; always complaining, nothing is good ever good enough, jealousy, challenges to his leadership, you simply can't please everyone.

 Even Moshe has reached the point where he wants to give up, he just can't continue anymore.

 So God understands him and gives him 70 elders to help him with this impossible task of leadership.
-The 70 are given temporary divine wisdom. "and I shall take of the spirit which is upon thee, and will put it upon them. and they shall bear the burden of the people with you."
-(Numbers chapter 11, verse 17)
+The Seventy are given temporary divine wisdom, "and I shall take of the spirit which is upon thee, and will put it upon them, and they shall bear the burden of the people with you."
+(Numbers, Chapter 11, verse 17)

-"And the Lord came down in a cloud, and spoke to him, and took of the spirit that was upon him and gave it to the seventy elders. and it came to pass that when the spirit rested upon them, they prophesied but continued not. (i.e. when the spirit left them they stopped prophesying)
+"And the Lord came down in a cloud, and spoke to him, and took of the spirit that was upon him and gave it to the seventy elders.
+And it came to pass that when the spirit rested upon them, they prophesied but continued not." (i.e. when the spirit left them they stopped prophesizing).

 Let us learn from a true leader, a humble leader who does not lack confidence in himself.

 Moshe says, Are you jealous on my behalf?
 You need not be.
 I am OK, I am secure in who I am, so someone else got a black belt, good for them, I hope everyone earns a black belt.
-I hope the entire nation becomes Krav Maga black belts.
+I the entire nation becomes Krav Maga Black Belts.
 I am secure and confidant in who I am as a person, as a leader.
 Do not feel threatened on my behalf.
 Only the insecure feel threatened.

 But what about us?
-How do we behave, are we so insecure that we cannot handle the success of someone else.
-Did someone earn a higher rank than us? or perhaps the same rank but we have decided that they do not deserve it?
+How do we behave? are we so insecure that we cannot handle the success of someone else?
+Did someone earn a higher rank than us? or perhaps the same rank as us but we have decided that they did not deserve it?

 The martial arts are plagued by this.